-Self-care and wellness in the Black community depend on how much time we spend nurturing our minds, bodies and spirits throughout our daily routines.
+Self-care and wellness in the Black community depends on how much time we spend nurturing our mind, body and spirit throughout our daily routines.
 The implication of personal self-care time and time dedicated to our immediate and larger communities ultimately contribute to the overall wellness of the Black community.

-Approximately 13.4 percent of America’s population is Black, and over 16 percent of this population have reported having a mental illness in the last year.
-One large factor of mental illness in the Black community stems from the experience of racialized trauma, race based trauma stressor post-traumatic stress disorder (PTSD) characterized by the violent experience of living in America, according to the nonprofit Mental Health America.
+Approximately 13.4 percent of America’s population is Black, over 16 percent of this population have reported having a mental illness in the last year.
+One large factor of mental illness in the Black community stems from the experience of racialized trauma leading to post-traumatic stress disorder (PTSD) characterized by the violent experience of living in America, according to the nonprofit Mental Health America.
 According to the American Psychiatric Association, 27 percent of African Americans live below the poverty line, contributing to mental health disparities throughout the community.

 Symptoms of racial trauma are components of PTSD, they consist of the following: memory of distressing racist events, chronic stress, depression, anxiety, hypervigilance and avoidance.
 Racial-based trauma is present in adults and children as young as 12 years old, according to the University of Georgia Department of Psychology.
 The negative evolution of trauma can lead to physical health outcomes.
 Cardiovascular disease, hypertension, indigestion and respiratory complications are all symptoms.
 Self care strategies practiced daily can help you cope with racial trauma and is an essential part of healing.

 1. Recognize the racial trauma in your life.